Boletín RedPop Octubre, 2010

 CALL FOR INDIVIDUAL POSTERS

 The 6SCWC International Programme Committee is issuing a Call for Individual Posters.
 The deadline is 15 October 2010.
 This is an opportunity for individuals to submit posters and does not require international collaboration from three different continents.
-You are invited to propose a poster topic relating to one of the congress sub-themes:
+You are invited to propose a poster topic relating to one of the congress sub-themes:1.
+Science as part of culture

 2. Building communities through science: the role of science centres